mustberuss/patentsview/api-redesign.md

    5. I set my API key as asecret in my repo so tests will run and the vignettes can be half rendered etc.  It's retrieved in R-CMD-check.yaml.
    6. I had to add dev = "png" to the knitr::opts_chunk$set in citation-networks.Rmd.orig to get it to render locally.
    7. See the new vignette [converting-an-existing-script.html#additions-to-the-r-package-1](articles/converting-an-existing-script.html#additions-to-the-r-package-1)  I wrote a function that uses the API to determine date ranges for a query returning more than 10,000 rows.
 I think it should be added to the R package, but I wasn't sure if it's a good idea..
-   8. Because of the singular endpoint name change, I added the following to utils.R to_plural() and to_singular() Not saying I'm whatever the R equivalent is to a pythonic python programmer...
+   8. Because of the singular endpoint name change, I added the following to utils.R to_plural() and to_singular()

    9. I added an inclusive qry_funs$in_range() to try to make it easier for users to break up queries, due to the decrease in overall request size.
 ```{r}